claudiospizzi/mqtt2mystrom/README.md

 The following configuration file is an example.
 Please replace the desired values like the mqtt url and add your MyStrom Switch devices.
-Automatic discovery is currently not available.
+Automatic discovery of MyStrom Switch devices is currently not possible.

 ```json
 {